maybetaken/Solar_Manager/README.md

 ## Installationion

 1. Ensure the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/) is installed.Ensure the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/) is installed.
-2. Add the Solar Manager integration to your Home Assistant configuration.2.
-Add the Solar Manager integration to your Home Assistant configuration.
+2. Add the Solar Manager integration to your Home Assistant configuration.
-3. Follow the setup wizard to add and configure your devices.etup wizard to add and configure your devices.
+3. Follow the setup wizard to add and configure your devices.

 ## Usage